Anuradhagupta28/physio-assignment/README.md

 # Physio Assignment

 In this assignment, we have implemented a login page with pre-defined credentials.
-When you click on the login button, it makes a request to the backend API, and upon successful login, it displays a graph using Chart.js.
+When you click on the login button, it makes a request to the backend API, and upon successful login, it stores the authentication token in the local storage.
+With this token, it retrieves and displays chart data using Chart.js.
+If you click on the logout button, the token will be removed from local storage, and you will be redirected back to the login page.

 ### `npm start`